yourparkingspace/android-tech-test/README.md

 ## Bonus Points

-* While you won't be assessed on your design choices, Its always good to have a nice looking app.
 * Unit Tests
 * Offline support / caching
+* While you won't be assessed on your design choices, Its always good to have a nicer looking UI that scales well for different screen sizes or orientation.